murkl/arch-os/modules/recovery/README.md

 | `ARCH_OS_RECOVERY_PASSWORD` | Asked right before the run, never written |
 | `ARCH_OS_RECOVERY_SNAPSHOT` | Asked mid-run by the rollback task |

-Only keyboard and disk are ever a question.
+Only keyboard and disk are asked up front.
+The password follows right before the run, the snapshot only if a rollback is chosen.

 ## Requirements